ray-project/ray/doc/source/handling-dependencies.rst

     This feature requires a full installation of Ray using ``pip install "ray[default]"``.
 This feature is available starting with Ray 1.4.0 and is currently only supported on macOS and Linux.

 A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.
+It is installed dynamically on the cluster at runtime.

 Runtime environments let you transition your Ray application from running on your local machine to running on a remote cluster, without any manual environment setup.